 - Pour water into the tray and confirm it flows out the drain holes under the truck.

-- How To Slim Jim A Ford F150?
+- How To Start A Ford F250 Without Key?

 Why is Proper Sunroof Drainage Important in Ford F150s?